Author: Anna Klas

 We welcome you to connect with the student council on Instagram to stay updated and engaged with our activities.
 Join our vibrant social media community today and stay informed about the latest developments.

-The Aurora 2030 Programme – Kicking off a New Era of Collaboration
+Aurora 2030 – Kicking off a New Era of Collaboration

 At the end of November 2022, an extraordinary event unfolded at the University of Iceland, ushering in a new era of collaboration within Aurora and the higher education sector.
-The kick-off of the Aurora 2030 programme marked a milestone in the journey of the Aurora European University Alliance – a consortium of nine members and four associate universities across Europe.
+The kick-off of the Aurora 2030 project marked a milestone in the journey of the Aurora European university alliance – a consortium of nine member universities and four Associate Partner universities across Europe.
 This alliance is a testament to the transformative power of collaboration, co-creation, and social responsibility within academia.

 Notably, the University of Iceland has been honoured with the leadership role in this alliance and received a significant grant from the European Commission, amounting to approximately seventeen per cent of the total 14 million Euros.
 This substantial investment will undoubtedly expedite efforts to revolutionise teaching and learning methodologies and nurture future socially conscious innovators and entrepreneurs.